Tekantó Municipality: Nearby cities

 Tekantó's rail station is on the (now disused) rail line that runs between Mérida and Valladolid via Izamal.

-Climate and Ecosystems

 Climate

 Warm, with rains during the early summer followed by droughts during the late summer.
 The annual average temperature is of 26.5 °C and the annual average rainfall is 50 millimeters.
 The winds are predominantly from the northeast.
 Relative humidity Annual Average, March 66% - December 89%.
 The Rainy Season is May through July.

 Flora and fauna

 Small portions of non-evergreen low forest with secondary vegetation in the ends northeast and the northwest.
 Including: poppy, bojom, ceiba, chehem, chichibé, pochote and flamboyán.

 The common animal species that are found in the area include: rabbit, raccoon, deer, armadillo, various snakes, iguanas and turtles; birds: dove, tzutzuy, quail and tórtola.

 Places of interest and tourism

 Architectural

 San Augustin Tekantó is an impressive building and one of the largest churches in the Yucatán outside of Merida; it was an important early Franciscan Convent in this region.

 The original mission dates from 1567.
 According to an inscription on the facade, the church was completed in 1688, over a hundred years after the mission's founding.

 Near to Tekantó are the hamlets of the ex-properties: Sanlatah and San Francisco Dzon.